According to a global measure of political corruption, Australia is one of 21 nations with serious issues on that front.

 “The misuse of travel allowances, inadequate regulation of foreign political donations, conflicts of interest in planning approvals, revolving doors and a culture of mateship, inappropriate industry lobbying in large-scale projects such as mining, and the misuse of power by leading politicians have no doubt had an impact”.

-Wind the clock forward a year, and while Australia has moved up a smidge, as we’re now the 12th-least corruption nation in the world, Transparency International has flagged us as one of the 21 nations where perceived corruption has worsened “significantly” over the past eight years.
+Wind the clock forward, and while Australia has moved up a smidge, as we’re now the 12th-least corrupt nation in the world, Transparency International has flagged us as one of the 21 nations where perceived corruption has worsened “significantly” over the past eight years.
 Interestingly, 34% believed that corruption had significantly increased since then.

 Putting in place laws and institutions that will prevent corruption from happening in the first place.
 Legal frameworks and access to information are essential components of a healthy political system where citizens can play a role in demanding accountability and preventing corruption.
 Whistleblower protection mechanisms and autonomous, well-resourced anti-corruption agencies are also a must in the Asia Pacific region.